JessenReinhart/matter-static-web/README.md

-# matter-static-web
-a simple static SPA
+# Matter - a simple SPA Static page

-To start the application in your local server, type `npm start` on your command line or terminal.
+To see this app, go to [this link](https://jessenreinhart.github.io) or clone the repo and open `index.html` in your browser.